-- A. Pharmacist Preceptor: an experienced pharmacist who provides practical experience and training to a pharmacy resident during a learning experience.
-Pharmacist preceptors also have responsibility for providing feedback and evaluation of resident performance. - B. Residency Program Director (RPD): an experienced pharmacist responsible for direction, conduct, and oversight of the residency program.
-The IAC is responsible for approving residency program directors (RPD).
-In a multiple-site residency program, the residency program director is a pharmacist designated in a written agreement between the program operator and all of the program sites. - 1.
-The RPD must be from a practice site of the program or employed by the Program Operator (i.e., college of pharmacy).
-If the Program Operator employs the RPD, they must be designated as the RPD in a written agreement between the Program Operator and the Practice Site. - 2.
-New Residency Program Directors must provide a curriculum vitae and an ASHP Academic and Professional Record Form to ASHP (global@ashp.org). - 3.
-The IAC will evaluate the credentials of each new RPD using the requirements outlined in The Standard.
+- A. Pharmacist Preceptor: a licensed pharmacist who gives practical experience and training to a pharmacy resident during a learning experience.
+Pharmacist preceptors also have responsibility for the evaluation of resident performance. - B. Residency Program Director (RPD): A licensed pharmacist responsible for direction, conduct, and oversight of the residency program.
+The Commission on Credentialing (COC) is responsible for approving residency program directors (RPD). - The RPD must be from a practice site of the program or employed by the Program Operator (i.e., college of pharmacy).
+If the RPD is employed by the Program Operator, they must be designated as the RPD in a written agreement between the Program Operator and the Practice Site. - 2.
+New Residency Program Directors must provide a curriculum vitae and an ASHP Academic and Professional Record Form to ASHP (asd@ASHP.org).

+- 3. The COC will evaluate the credentials of each new RPD using the requirements outlined in The Standard.
 ASHP will then notify the new RPD of the evaluation results.
 Below are the designations. - a.
 Full Approval: RPD meets all qualifications and eligibility criteria as outlined in The Standard. - b.
-Provisional Approval: RPD does not meet all qualifications and eligibility criteria as outlined in The Standard but will meet them all within one year.

-- C. Interim RPD: A pharmacist preceptor for the residency program appointed by the site to serve as the RPD due to vacancy or leave of absence of the RPD, for a period of no longer than 120 days.
-Interim RPD's do not need IAC approval. - D. Designee: An individual designated by the RPD to perform duties as allowed by The Standard. - E. Site coordinator: an individual in a multiple-site residency program who is designated to oversee and coordinate the program's implementation at an individual site.
-This individual may also serve as a preceptor in the program.
+Provisional Approval: RPD does not meet all qualifications and eligibility criteria as outlined in The Standard but will meet them all within one year. - C. Interim RPD: A pharmacist preceptor for the residency program appointed by the site to serve as the RPD due to vacancy or leave of absence of the RPD, for a period of no longer than 120 days.
+Interim RPD's do not need COC approval. - D. Designee: An individual designated by the RPD to perform duties as allowed by The Standard.